gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-22-the-blue-nile-a-walk-across-the-rooftops-5-1.md

 > This is an upmix from stereo to 5.1
 > Done in Plogue.

 I was so excited to listen to one of my favourite albums in a new way.
 I burned the DTS format 5.1 .wav and .cue pair to a CD and played it in a Sony Blu-Ray player.
 It was awesome!
-The album sounded more like a live session, with instruments and noises positioned all around the listening area.
+The album sounded more like a live session, with instruments and noises positioned all around.

 ## 2023